Rudd-O/musictoolbox/README.md

 That will copy all songs listed in all M3U playlists within your `~/Music/Playlists` folder directly into `/mnt/usbdrive/Music`, preserving the directory structure you have.

+Any playlist you specify as parameter can also be a symlink.
+If they are, then any relative paths within the playlist will be resolved in relation to the target of the symlink, rather than the symlink itself.
+This lets you symlink album playlists to a folder with favorite playlists of yours, and then use syncplaylists directly with those symlinked favorites.

 ### genplaylist: the playlist generator